Victrollia/vcadoganJobsProject/README.md

     - College name
     - City of that college
     - State of that college
-    - Student size in 2019
     - Student size in 2018
+    - Student size in 2017
-    - Number of graduates working and not enrolled who earned more than 150% of the single-person household poverty threshold 3 years after completing
+    - Number of graduates in 2017 working and not enrolled who earned more than 150% of the single-person household poverty threshold 3 years after completing
-    - Number of students in the 3-year repayment rate cohort
+    - Number of students in 2016 in the 3-year repayment rate cohort

 - :pray: For *Sprint 2* nothing I believe is missing